luxonis/depthai-ml-training/README.md

 This repository contains step by step tutorials on how to:

 - Train your own Machine Learning (ML) model - either on default or custom dataset.
-- Convert the ML model so it's compatible with the [DepthAI](https://rvc4.docs.luxonis.com/software/) platform.
+- Convert the ML model so it's compatible with the [DepthAI v3](https://rvc4.docs.luxonis.com/software/) platform.

 ### What is DepthAI?

 **DepthAI** is the platform for [Spatial AI](https://rvc4.docs.luxonis.com/software/perception/spatial-ai/).
-4 TOPS on a tiny device that can output structured data of what is in the physical world - what it is, and where it is in meters (XYZ) - in real-time.
-We've prepared several demos for various purposes; check out [this repository](https://github.com/luxonis/depthai-experiments) to learn more about them.
+We've prepared several demos for various purposes; check out [this repository](https://github.com/luxonis/depthai-experiments/tree/gen3) to learn more about them.

 ## 📜 Table of contents